nooraldarraji/dark-mode/README.md

 ## STEP 2 - useDarkMode

-- Inside the `hooks` directory, add a new file called `useDarkMode`.
+- [✓] Inside the `hooks` directory, add a new file called `useDarkMode`.
-- Build a function called `useDarkMode`.
+- [✓] Build a function called `useDarkMode`.
-- Import `useLocalStorage`
+- [✓] Import `useLocalStorage`
-- Call `useLocalStorage` and pass in the key you want to use to store whether or not dark mode is enabled.
+- [✓] Call `useLocalStorage` and pass in the key you want to use to store whether or not dark mode is enabled.
 Remember, this hook returns an array with a value and a setter in an array, exactly like the state hook, so make sure to capture those values in a `const` - `const [someValue, setSomeValue] = useLocalStorage('your key here')`
-- Now to add the class to the body.
+- [✓] Now to add the class to the body.
 If we need to manipulate the DOM directly, how do we do that?
 Any direct DOM manipulation is considered a side effect, right?
 So let's use the effect hook.
-  -Import and set up your effect hook.
+  - [✓] Import and set up your effect hook.
-  - Inside it, check to see if the value from `useLocalStorage` is true or false.
+  - [✓] Inside it, check to see if the value from `useLocalStorage` is true or false.
-  - If it's true, add the class `dark-mode` to the `body` element.
+  - [✓] If it's true, add the class `dark-mode` to the `body` element.
-  - If it's false, remove the class from the `body` element.
+  - [✓] If it's false, remove the class from the `body` element.
 (If you don't quite remember how to do this from ages and ages ago, Google will be your friend here 😉)
-  - We don't want this effect to run every time anything in the component changes, right?
+  - [✓] We don't want this effect to run every time anything in the component changes, right?
 Think about what piece of data this hook depends on, and should be synced with, and add that in its dependency array.
-- Finally, we need to return something out of here so we can use this in our app.
+- [✓] Finally, we need to return something out of here so we can use this in our app.
 What do you think we'll need?
 We'll need to know if dark mode is enabled, right?
 And we'll need a setter function to toggle dark mode.
 Let's just forward the value and the setter that were returned out of the `useLocalStorage` call.
 Return those two values in an array as well.

 ## STEP 3 - Using the hook in a component

 Now that we have composed our different pieces of stateful logic, let's use it in our component!

-- import the dark mode hook into the `NavBar` component
+- [✓] import the dark mode hook into the `NavBar` component
-- Looking at this component, we see that we are controlling the toggle with some state.
+- [✓] Looking at this component, we see that we are controlling the toggle with some state.
 The state hook here returns a `darkMode` value, and a `setDarkMode` function.
 Isn't that exactly what our `useDarkMode` hook returns as well?
 Replace the state hook with our hook, click the toggle, and watch the magic happen!!!

 (If it wasn't magical, you have a bug somewhere 😫 go back through the steps slowly, one at a time, to see if you missed any of the steps)